History of Dolly Parton in Timeline

 2003: Parents as Teachers National Center – Child and Family Advocacy Award

-In 2003, Dolly Parton received the Parents as Teachers National Center – Child and Family Advocacy Award in recognition of her efforts in literacy.
+In 2003, Dolly Parton received the Parents as Teachers National Center – Child and Family Advocacy Award for her work in literacy.

 2003: Partnership Award from the U.S. Fish and Wildlife Service